 Not the most appetizing name, but the familiar vodka-and-tomato-juice beverage originally carried that title when it was introduced at Harry’s New York Bar.
 A patron named Roy Barton coined the name and it stuck…until New York City’s King Cole Bar, at the St. Regis Hotel, reintroduced the drink and rebranded it first “Red Snapper,” then, finally, “Bloody Mary.”

 The U.S. Poisoned People as a Drinking Deterrent

-Prohibition was a weird time in the country’s history, but something often forgotten is that the government did not just try to dissuade drinking through fines and imprisonment, but by actually poisoning the industrial alcohol that was legal.
+Prohibition was a weird time in the country’s history, but you probably wouldn’t expect that one of the weird history facts on this list would be mass poison.
+Something often forgotten about Prohibition is that the government did not just try to dissuade drinking through fines and imprisonment, but by actually poisoning the industrial alcohol that was legal.